-This bulletin explains the classification requirements.
-It does not change, create, amend or suggest deviations to the Transportation of Dangerous Goods (TDG) Regulations.
+This bulletin explains the classification requirements of dangerous goods.
+It does not change, create, amend or suggest deviations to the Transportation of Dangerous Goods Regulations (TDG Regulations).
 For specific details, consult Part 2 of the TDG Regulations.

 - Responsibility

-- Compliance with the Transportation of Dangerous Goods Act and Regulations
+- Compliance with the TDG Act and Regulations

 Responsibility